la2050/archive/_projects/2015/bruce-lees-little-dragons.md

   as an in-kind gesture, and will not be compensated financially for this.

    It is our goal that as a pilot program, specific to Los Angeles, that the two initial major partners are LA2050 and BLF.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- We estimate the total cost for the first year of the program to be around
-  $138,000.
-The additional costs of insurance and staffing (see detailed budget below) will be built in to the overall Bruce Lee Foundation operating budget for 2016/17, funded by our ongoing public donations and supporters.

-   We estimate reaching 2400 kids in a 12 month period at a cost of $57.50 per child.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- BUDGET - LA2050 CONTRIBUTION

-   Wage cost for 10 instructors in first 12 month period = $52,800
-   ($440.00 per month per instructor, $240.00 - 8 per month hours @ $30/hr. $200.00 - 4 weeks @ $50/wk for expense eg; gas, travel)
-   Marketing = $12,000
-   (content creation, videography, photography, in-school printed materials.
-12 months @ $1000/month) Materials for Programs = $24,000
-   (Bruce Lee journals and quote books, writing supplies, t-shirts) Insurance LA2050 Contribution = $11,200
-   (this is a contribution towards the total cost)

-   TOTAL = $100,000

-   BUDGET - BRUCE LEE FOUNDATION CONTRIBUTION

-   Program Director = $20,000
-   (staffed by current Bruce Lee Foundation employee) Insurance BLF Contribution = $18,000
-   (the remainder of the estimated insurance cost) Marketing & PR Support = $0
-   (use of current BLF online and offline assets)

-   TOTAL = $38,000

-   PROGRAM BUDGET TOTAL

-   LA2050 = $100,000
-   BLF = $38,000
-   TOTAL = $138,000
 How do you plan to scale the success of your proposal?: >- We will initially take a three vertical approach to scaling the program over a 12-36 month period passed the initial 12 month funding term.
 Scaling is viewed